Dan Kuykendall: House of Representatives

 Kuykendall established himself as one of the House's most conservative members and was known for being long-winded to the point of what many felt was verbosity, and as a consequence was given the derisive nickname "The Tennessee Talking Horse".
 During his tenure he served on the Interstate and Foreign Committee and Subcommittee on Aeronautics and Transportation and in 1971 he cosponsored an attempt to impeach Supreme Court Justice William O. Douglas, but nothing came of it and Douglas retired in 1975.

+Kuykendall quickly became popular in his district, even though most of its living residents had never been represented by a Republican before.
+He easily won reelection in the 1968 and 1970 elections by over 25% both times.
+During the 1968 presidential election he supported Richard Nixon and stated that "a vote for Wallace is a vote for Humphrey".